SaiSindhuja197/mslearn-fabric/Instructions/Labs/07-data-engineering-ingest-data-in-fabric.md

     Split the Item column on the ' ', creating two new fields called Color and Size
     ```

-1. Three new fields are now created to replace the Item Column.
+1. Three new fields have now been created to replace the Item Column.

    ![New dataflow.](./Images/Inj6.png)

-   >**Note:** Copilot can do more than transform the table, we can actually change data as well.
+   >**Note:** Copilot can do more than transform the table; we can actually change data as well.

-1. **Scenario:** If you think Red bikes are going to be a big seller, so you increase the quantity in Inventory
-Call out that the quantities for all items are 1.
+1. **Scenario:** If you think Red bikes are going to be a big seller, so you increase the quantity in the Inventory Call out that the quantities for all items are 1.

 1. Add a step to type the following query into Copilot:

     ```
     Add a new column named QuantityNew where for each row, if the Color column is equal to "Red", multiply the Quantity by 10, otherwise keep the same value.
-Then remove the old Quantity column and rename QuantityNew back to Quantity.
+Then, remove the old Quantity column and rename QuantityNew back to Quantity.
     ```

 1. Show that the quantity field for Red bikes is now 10 instead of 1.